codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+Why do nurses carry around red crayons?
+Sometimes they need to draw blood.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. FTP
+ 1. Shellshock
- 2. HTTP
+ 2. Corrupted Blood
- 3. IRC
+ 3. Shellscript
- 4. HTTPS
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  IRC
+  Heartbleed
 </details>